pubg/protoc-gen-jsonschema/README.md

 # protoc-gen-jsonschema

-`protoc-gen-jsonschema` is a plugin that converts `protocol buffer` formats to `json-schema`.
+`protoc-gen-jsonschema` is a plugin that converts `protocol buffer` files to `json-schema`.
 It doesn't aim to support the entire json-schema specification, but rather focuses solely on converting the protobuf specification.
 Support json-schema `draft-04, draft-06, draft-07, draft-2019-09, draft-2020-12` versions.

 # Installation